OteRobotics/realant/README.md

-To build your own, you need to obtain 8 Robotis Dynamixel AX-12A's and one Robotis OpenCM9.04A board + accessory set.
-For building, you need additionally some two-wire cable for power, a soldering iron, side cutters, a Phillips screwdriver and thread-locking fluid.
+To build your own, you need to obtain 8 Robotis Dynamixel AX-12A's and one Robotis OpenCM9.04A board + accessory set or Ote Robotics RealAnt Main Board v1.2 with Arduino Nano 33 IoT (see `board_1.2` folder for PCB gerbers, BOM, layout and schematics PDFs).

+For building, you need additionally some two-wire cable for power, a soldering iron, side cutters, a Phillips screwdriver and thread-locking fluid (such as Loctite blue).

 The 3D model files are under `stl` folder.
 You need to print two body torso plates and four leg assemblies.